 - 4.1 The breeder responsible for a broodmare is the contact breeder.
 The contact breeder must lodge a Mare Return for every foaling season for that mare, regardless of whether she is covered or not, to ensure she remains eligible for the Stud Book or Non-Thoroughbred Register.
 A separate return is required for each mare for each foaling season.
 All Mare Returns must be accompanied by the appropriate fee. - 4.2 A Mare Return cannot be accepted by the Stud Book until the mare is parentage verified, named and has a DNA type. - 4.3 Contact breeders must ensure they have a contact breeder card issued by the Stud Book and that the Stud Book has the correct name, initials, postal address, phone number, fax number, and email address recorded. - 4.4 When the contact breeder is one of two or more breeders involved with a broodmare, he must ensure the names and initials of the co-breeders are correctly recorded with the Stud Book. - 4.5 Mare Returns are submitted by the breeder online at www.studbook.org.au for each mare covered by a stallion.
-This facility is found in the Mare Return section under the 'Online Services' menu. - 4.6 A mare that has a live foal must have a Mare Return lodged with the Stud Book within 30 days of foaling accompanied by the standard fee, and the parentage verification fee. - 4.7 Mare Returns for live foals lodged later than 30 days after foaling must be accompanied by the late fee and the parentage verification fee. - 4.8 A broodmare which dies leaving a live foal must be returned with the standard (or late) fee and the parentage verification fee. - 4.9 Produce that are three years old or older at the time the late Mare Return recording their birth is lodged may not be accepted into the Stud Book or Non-Thoroughbred Register. - 4.10 The parentage verification fee for a foal, which must accompany all live foal Mare Returns, will be refunded if the foal dies before samples are taken. - 4.11 A mare which has a dead foal, or whose foal died soon after birth, or which slips its foal, or which misses to the service, must have a Mare Return lodged with the Stud Book within 12 months of the last date of service to be accepted with the standard fee.
+This facility is found in the Mare Return section under the 'Online Services' menu. - 4.6 A mare that has a live foal must have a Mare Return lodged with the Australian Stud Book within 30 days of foaling, accompanied by the standard fee and the parentage verification fee. - 4.7 Notwithstanding rule 4.6, in its sole and absolute discretion the Australian Stud Book may extend the time specified in that rule to no greater than 120 days, provided that a Mare Return lodged more than 30 days after foaling must be accompanied by the late fee and the parentage verification fee. - 4.8 A broodmare which dies leaving a live foal must be returned with the standard (or late) fee and the parentage verification fee. - 4.9 Produce that are three years old or older at the time the late Mare Return recording their birth is lodged may not be accepted into the Stud Book or Non-Thoroughbred Register. - 4.10 The parentage verification fee for a foal, which must accompany all live foal Mare Returns, will be refunded if the foal dies before samples are taken. - 4.11 A mare which has a dead foal, or whose foal died soon after birth, or which slips its foal, or which misses to the service, must have a Mare Return lodged with the Stud Book within 12 months of the last date of service to be accepted with the standard fee.
 Mare Returns lodged later than 12 months after the last date of service must be accompanied by the late fee. - 4.12 A breeder who decides not to have a broodmare covered must complete the Not Served Mare Return on the Australian Stud Book website, with the appropriate fee before 15 March of that covering season. - 4.13 If the breeder does not have access to the internet, the mare return should be lodged via the Stud Book telephone lodgement service with the appropriate fee. - 4.14 A summary confirmation of the lodgement of a mare return will be emailed to the breeder or agent once lodged, or posted if lodged by telephone.